 \section{Introduction}

-\IEEEPARstart{T}{he} demand for ever-increasing data rates and connection density in future 6G networks has spurred research into revolutionary technologies that transcend the limitations of classical radio-frequency (RF) systems \cite{11026007}.
-Concurrently, quantum information technologies are rapidly maturing, offering powerful new paradigms for sensing, computation, and communication \cite{b5}.
-At the intersection of these fields lies the Rydberg atomic quantum receiver (RAQR) \cite{b4}, an emerging quantum sensor technology that utilizes the extreme sensitivity of highly-excited Rydberg atoms to measure electromagnetic fields with quantum-limited precision \cite{b2}.
-Unlike classical RF receivers, which rely on antennas and electronic components that inevitably introduce thermal noise, RAQRs employ an all-optical readout mechanism, such as electromagnetically induced transparency (EIT), to detect changes in atomic quantum states induced by an incident electromagnetic field, making them virtually immune to thermal noise.
-This combined with their vast frequency tunability from direct-current to Terahertz \cite{b4}, and their direct traceability to the international system of units without requiring calibration \cite{b10}, makes them a compelling candidate for next-generation wireless systems.
+\IEEEPARstart{T}{he} demand for ever-increasing data rates and connection density in future 6G networks has spurred research into revolutionary antenna technologies that transcend the limitations of classical radio-frequency (RF) systems \cite{11026007, 10985904}.
+Concurrently, quantum information technologies are rapidly maturing, offering new paradigms for sensing, computation, and communication \cite{b5}.
+At the intersection of these fields lie Rydberg atomic quantum receivers (RAQRs) \cite{b4}, an emerging quantum sensor technology that utilizes the extreme sensitivity of highly-excited Rydberg atoms to measure electromagnetic fields with quantum-limited precision \cite{b2}.